 Debt allocation is equally important as asset division.
 Courts determine responsibility for mortgages, credit cards, loans, and other marital debts based on factors like who incurred the debt, its purpose, and each spouse’s ability to pay.

 Michigan uses a formula-based approach to calculate child support obligations.
-The Michigan Child Support Formula considers both parents’ income, number of children, parenting time arrangements, and specific expenses like health insurance and childcare costs.
+The Michigan Child Support Formula considers both parents’ income, the number of children, parenting time arrangements, and specific expenses such as health insurance and childcare costs.

 Income calculation includes wages, salaries, bonuses, commissions, self-employment earnings, investment income, and other sources of regular income.
-Courts can also consider earning capacity in situations where a parent voluntarily reduces income or remains unemployed without justification.
+Courts can also consider a parent’s earning capacity when a parent voluntarily reduces income or remains unemployed without justification.

-The formula produces a base support amount that gets adjusted for factors like health insurance premiums, childcare expenses related to work or education, and extraordinary medical costs.
-Additional expenses like private school tuition or special needs costs might also affect the final support obligation.
+The formula produces a base support amount that is adjusted for factors such as health insurance premiums, childcare expenses related to work or education, and extraordinary medical costs.
+Additional expenses, such as private school tuition or special needs costs, may also affect the final support obligation.

 Parenting time arrangements influence support calculations.
 Parents with substantial parenting time (more than 128 overnights annually) may receive adjustments to their support obligations, recognizing their direct financial contributions during their time with the children.

 Support modifications become necessary when circumstances change significantly.
-Job loss, substantial income changes, or modifications to parenting time arrangements might justify adjusting support amounts.
+Job loss, substantial income changes, or modifications to parenting time arrangements may warrant adjustments to support amounts.
 However, modifications require court approval and typically cannot be applied retroactively.

-The support obligation continues until age 18, or up to age 19 years and 6 months if the child meets Michigan’s high-school-attendance requirements, or until emancipation.
+The support obligation continues until age 18, or until age 19 years and 6 months if the child meets Michigan’s high school attendance requirements, or until emancipation.
 In some cases involving disabled adult children, support might continue indefinitely based on the child’s ongoing needs and dependency.

-In fact, one of our specialties are high conflict Michigan divorce cases.
-These high conflict cases involve substantial financial assets, personal protection orders, domestic violence, and other serious matters.
-Many family lawyers are hesitant to take on high conflict divorce cases; on the other hand, our attorneys have the knowledge and experience to handle these cases.
+In fact, one of our specialties is high-conflict Michigan divorce cases.
+These high-conflict cases involve substantial financial assets, personal protection orders, domestic violence, and other serious matters.
+Many family lawyers are hesitant to take on high-conflict divorce cases; on the other hand, our attorneys have the knowledge and experience to handle these cases.

 High-conflict family law cases often involve parties who struggle to communicate effectively or have fundamentally different views about children’s needs or property rights.
 These situations can escalate quickly without proper legal guidance and intervention.

 Domestic violence history creates additional complexity in family law proceedings.
-Courts must balance protection for victims with parenting rights, often requiring special procedures like separate hearings, supervised exchanges, or protective orders.
+Courts must balance protection for victims with parents’ rights, often requiring special procedures such as separate hearings, supervised exchanges, or protective orders.

 Mental health concerns can also elevate conflict levels.
 Personality disorders, untreated depression, or other psychological conditions might affect a person’s ability to co-parent effectively or make reasonable decisions about family matters.